Constantine III (Western Roman emperor): Aftermath

 Constantius withdrew in the face of Jovinus's forces.
 The modern historian Peter Heather describes the Roman Army of Gaul as emerging from Constantine's wars "in tatters".
 In 413 a Visigoth army under Athaulf, who was now allied with Honorius, suppressed Jovinus's revolt.
 Constantius took over Stilicho's role as the main power in the Western Empire and generalissimo.
 He was broadly able to recover the situation for the central authorities and to enable reconstruction.
 Gaul was pacified, the rebellion in Armorica was quashed and the area brought back under Roman control, the barbarians in Hispania were in large part subdued and the Visigoths were settled on land in Aquitaine as Roman allies.
 Roman rule never returned to Britain after Constantine stripped its defences.
 In 417 Constantius married Honorius's sister, Galla Placidia.
 On 8 February 421 Honorius made Constantius co-emperor under himself.
 Constantius reigned only seven months, dying on 2 September.
 Honorius then ruled alone until his death in 423, whereupon Constantius's son, Valentinian III, assumed the throne.

 Legend

 Constantine III is also known as Constantine II of Britain.
-He has been associated with the Constantine found in Geoffrey of Monmouth's popular and imaginative Historia Regum Britanniae, who comes to power following Gracianus Municeps's reign.
+He has been associated with the Constantine found in Geoffrey of Monmouth's popular (though fictitious) Historia Regum Britanniae, who comes to power following Gracianus Municeps's reign.
 Geoffrey's Constantine, through his son Uther Pendragon, becomes the grandfather of the legendary King Arthur.
 Other sources explicitly state that Constantine III is the grandfather of Arthur.